-The governing body:
+The Governing Body:

-- Must make arrangements to support pupils with medical conditions and ensure this policy is developed and implemented. - Must ensure sufficient staff receive suitable training and are competent to support children with medical conditions. - Must ensure the appropriate level of insurance is in place and appropriately reflects the level of risk.
+- Must ensure this policy is developed and implemented. - Must be assured sufficient staff receive suitable training and are competent to support children with medical conditions. - Must ensure the appropriate level of insurance is in place and appropriately reflects the level of risk.

-The Headteacher/SENDCO:
+The Headteacher/ Medical Lead:

-- Should ensure all staff are aware of this policy and understand their role in its implementation. - Should ensure all staff who need to know are informed of a child's condition. - Should ensure sufficient numbers of staff are trained to implement the policy and deliver care plans, including in emergency and contingency situations, and they are appropriately insured. - Should contact the school nursing service in the case of any child with a medical condition who has not been brought to the attention of the school nurse. - Will monitor class medical boxes and care plans for updates.
+- Should ensure all staff are aware of this policy and understand their role in its implementation. - Should ensure all staff who need to know are informed of a child's condition. - Should ensure sufficient numbers of staff are trained to implement the policy and deliver care plans, including in emergency and contingency situations, and they are appropriately insured.

-Teaching and support staff:
+School staff:

-- Any staff member may be asked to provide support to pupils with medical conditions, including the administering of medicines, although they cannot be required to do so. - Should receive sufficient and suitable training and achieve the necessary level of competency before taking on the responsibility of supporting children with medical conditions. - Any staff member should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help. - All staff members should use this policy in conjunction with the school's Safeguarding Policy and adhere to safeguarding and welfare procedures when supporting children. - Staff to be aware and monitor their class medical box and make sure all care plans and medication is kept in the box. - Medical boxes should be accessible to staff and not children. - Medical boxes should be taken on trips, PE lessons and any other time the child will be away from the classroom.
+- Any staff member may be asked to provide support to pupils with medical conditions, including the administering of medicines, although they cannot be required to do so. - Should receive sufficient and suitable training and achieve the necessary level of competency before taking on the responsibility of supporting children with medical conditions.

-Office Staff:

-- Are responsible for photocopying care plans and making sure appropriate staff have a copy along with the SENDCO. - All medical care plans are added to SIMS. - Any spare or emergency medication is kept up in a locked cupboard in the office.

-- All first aid supplies are replenished regularly. - Ordering additional equipment needed to safely carry out medical care.

-Playworkers and coaches, lunchtime, Kids' Club and after school clubs:

-- Must be aware of children with medical needs. - Must know where to access medical boxes for each class. - Must attend training on medical needs when appropriate. - Will carry first aid kits. - Will deliver basic first aid (cleaning and plasters) when needed. - Will deliver other first aid (not listed above) once they have completed training.
+- Any staff member should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help. - All staff members should use this policy in conjunction with the school's Child Protection Policy and adhere to safeguarding and welfare procedures when supporting children.

+School nurse:

+- Will notifying the school when a child has been identified as having a medical condition which will require support in school. - Are available to support staff on implementing a child's care plan and provide advice and liaison. - Can be contacted by the school if a child's medical needs are impacting on their attainment and progress